 There are many ways to stay productive within a predictable working schedule that involves working from a designated office, a designated spot, and within designated working hours.
 All the tips, however, focus on the traditional working environment where there was a structured schedule of work.
 However, the workplace is changing fast and the traditional rules might just not cut it.

-From the gig economy to the opportunity to work from home, lots of traveling across different time zones and right up to shift work, the regular working hours are not fit for every form of modern work.
+The Covid-19 pandemic has accelerated the gig economy and the opportunity to work from home, creating a shift in the regular working hours.
+These changes are likely to contribute to a new norm in the world of work.
 Despite these shifts, the goal still remains that one must deliver on their work, and do it well.
 There are no shortcuts to this.
 The irregular working schedule is based on the realization that what matters the most is productivity and not necessarily where one works from or how one works.

 The irregular working schedules can, however, make it difficult for one to concentrate on the task at hand.
 First, the human brain works best with routine.
 The best part about routine is that your brain automatically adjusts itself and this makes it easy for you to work.
 Some of the most successful people in the world have routines that help them stay productive, from scheduled times for waking up, to having specific dress codes, as is the case for Mark Zuckerberg.
 Secondly, routines will help you make good use of limited resources such as time, which can significantly boost your productivity.
 Thus, it is totally normal to have problems being at your best with an irregular working schedule.

 Here are helpful tips to keep you productive despite a non-traditional working schedule.

 Create a Structure Around Your Work

 As noted, the human brain works best while in a routine.
 This is because it does not take any effort to do what is within your routine.
 You can engage the auto-pilot gear and simply get going.
 This same concept can be applied to the irregular working schedule in which you work around a certain structure that tells your brain it is time for work.